Unphased or Unfazed? Guide to Choose the Right Word

 Good news:

-Both British and American English agree that “unfazed” is correct.
+Unphased or unfazed UK and USA English agree that “unfazed” is correct.

 “Unphased” appears online, but it is considered non-standard everywhere.